 A DDoS attack is a coordinated flood of traffic or data sent from many computers and internet connections to a single destination system in order to overwhelm it.

 Atlantic.Net’s Network Operations Center monitors the networks 24/7 to block or mitigate hazardous traffic.
 Operating out of six data centers, Atlantic.Net provides the geographic distribution and diversity of traffic routes necessary to avoid areas under attack, and keep your network and website up.

 The variety of different DDoS attacks, their frequency, and the damage they frequently inflict can be intimidating, and the methods of dealing with them are necessarily multi-faceted.
 Hosts like Atlantic.Net, and security providers like Atlantic.Net partner Trend Micro, however, have the experience and knowledge to help.
 Leverage that help, and you can prepare your business to stay online, minimize damage, and get on with what you do best.

 Atlantic.Net’s Managed Services

-With Atlantic.Net’s Managed Services and custom solutions, you get what your business needs to be protected from modern-day cybersecurity threats, all backed by decades of expert-level experience.
-Everything is custom-built and setup to suit your needs, from our Atlantic.Net Managed Firewall and Intrusion Detection/Prevention Systems to Atlantic.Net’s Edge Protection and Load Balancing.
+With Atlantic.Net’s Managed Services, VPS Hosting and custom solutions, you get what your business needs to be protected from modern-day cybersecurity threats, all backed by decades of expert-level experience.
+Everything is custom-built and set up to suit your needs, from our Atlantic.Net Managed Firewall and Intrusion Detection/Prevention Systems to Atlantic.Net’s Edge Protection and Load Balancing.
 Contact our friendly and knowledgeable Sales team today for more information and to find out how to get started protecting your business.